All Episodes

 Now, here we've won this big election.

-You won one in 2010, and already, if you already Hillary Clinton's anointed as the next president.
+And already, already, Hillary Clinton's anointed as the next president.

 Have you noticed already in the media?

-Well, yeah, we won Big Rush, but you wait.
+Well, yeah, we won big rush, but you wait.

 2016 presidential turnout, we don't have a prayer.

-The Democrats and demographics and the youth vote and the minority vote show up in a presidential year that don't show up in a midterm.
+The Democrats and demographics and the youth vote and the minority vote that show up in a presidential year that don't show up in a midterm, it's amazing that the defeatism that some people just glom onto already have us losing 2016 because Hillary can't be beat and because Democrats don't lose in presidential races.

-And by the way, uh triumphalism, as Gorbachev described, triumphalism is simply when it becomes clear that the United States is a superpower and is the lone superpower.
+And by the way, triumphalism, as Gorbachev described, triumphalism is simply when it becomes clear that the United States is a superpower and is the lone superpower.

-That's when Gorbachev starts piping up about triumphalism, because he hates it.
+That's when Gorbachev starts piping up about triumphalism because he hates it.

-I mean he's the guy that presided over the dissolution and the breakup.
+I mean, he's the guy that presided over the dissolution and the breakup.

-And instead, what the media does is try to cast as a Gorbachev was the visionary and knew that the Soviet Union isn't existed at the time, couldn't survive, and he's the one that brought freedom and peace to the world.
+And instead, what the media does is try to cast Gorbachev was the visionary and knew that the Soviet Union, as it existed at the time, couldn't survive.

 And he did it in the nick of time, right before Reagan hit that red button to launch the nukes.